Blackhawk Squadron: The New 52

 In 2011, the entire line of DC Comics was rebooted as part of "The New 52".
-In this new version the Blackhawks are an elite covert military unit taking care of High Technology Criminals.
+In this new version the Blackhawks are an elite covert military unit taking care of high technology criminals.
 During this period their main mission was to deal with terrorist group "Mother Machine".
 During this storyline their cover is exposed and their existence becomes known to the public and the team must deal with the backlash as well.

 Rebirth

-In Dark Nights: Metal #1, Kendra Saunders is introduced as Lady Blackhawk, she is now the leader of the Blackhawks, an anti-apocalyptic team with the mission to prevent the Dark Multiverse from destroying Earth-0.
-She also introduces the Blackhawk Island, a place where cosmic energy conducted through the earth's metal core cancels itself out, creating a kind of static that disrupts space-time, the Island served as well for many years as a base of operations for Hawkman and Hawkgirl.
+In Dark Nights: Metal #1, Kendra Saunders is introduced as Lady Blackhawk.
+She is now the leader of the Blackhawks, an anti-apocalyptic team with the mission to prevent the Dark Multiverse from destroying Earth-0.
+She also introduces the Blackhawk Island, a place where cosmic energy conducted through the earth's metal core cancels itself out, creating a kind of static that disrupts space-time.
+The Island served as well for many years as a base of operations for Hawkman and Hawkgirl.

-Lady Blackhawk and the Blackhawks are featured in All-Star Batman second arc, "Ends of Earth", they are seen hounding Batman, and they are shown to possesses an armor that has the ability to track eye-line movement, the armor also turns them invisible.
+Lady Blackhawk and the Blackhawks are featured in All-Star Batman second arc, "Ends of Earth".
+They are seen hounding Batman, and they are shown to possesses an armor that has the ability to track eye-line movement.
+The armor also turns them invisible.

-Team depictions
+List of team members

 Original incarnation

 After a period of membership fluctuations during the first 10 issues of Military Comics, the team finally settles into its most famous roster.
 Although minor character details would shift and change over time, this original version of the team would stay largely intact from the characters' debut in 1941 to the end of their first run in 1968.
 At one point or another, every member of the team except Blackhawk is depicted in ways stereotypical for the time, and over the course of the series several would develop their own catchphrases.